 Whether you're a poet, short-story curator, novelist, screenwriter, playwright, columnist, noodler, fan-ficker and anything else involving words and a page...
 I don't think your brain is built to simply put words to paper or a screen continuously, every day, whether you pansted it, plotted it, or something-in-betweened it.

 The Writing sort of writing: We've talked about this one already.
 This is the one where you're adding new stuff to your project and splashing brand new words on a page.
-But without variety, this form of writing can be the end of even the most steadfast of "writing every day" enthusiasts.
+Without variety, this will end even the most steadfast of "writing every day" enthusiasts.

-The Outline sort of writing: There are a fair few of you pantsers that will hiss at this one like an Irishman hisses at the last orders bell, but would you believe working on an outline counts as writing?
+The Outline sort of writing: There are a fair few of you pantsers that will hiss at this one like an Irishman hisses at the sun, but would you believe working on an outline counts as writing?
 Coming up with chapter summaries?
 That's writing.
 Organising your plot structure?
-That's writing too.
+That's writing.
 Mapping out character arcs and critical events?
 Writing.
-Not only that, but this sort of work exercises a different kind of thinky muscle than the previous kind of writing and lets you flex your big picture biceps instead.
+Not only that, but this sort of work exercises a different kind of thinky muscle and lets you flex your big picture biceps.
 And it all counts.

 The Notebook, Voice memo, Lore-building sort of writing: Ever find yourself doing another job and suddenly a pleasant little dialogue exchange for a new scene pops into your head?
 Ever record a quick voice memo idea for your project or jot it down on paper for later?
 Ever come up with a cool character name, a bit of backstory, or word for a fictional language and stick it on a post-it note?
 Guess what, sunshine.
 You've just done some writing.
 Anything that adds depth, content, or context to your project: that's writing.

-The Thinky-pain sort of writing: Bit abstract, this one.
-Stay with me.
+The Thinky-pain sort of writing: This one's my favourite.
 Ever get stuck in a project?
-Have you ever had to go away and think about a plot hole, a character's voice, or a line that just isn't working?
-And then you solve it in your head?
+Have you ever had to go away and think about a plot hole, a character's voice, or a line that just isn't working, and then you solve it in your head?
 Well done, you just did some thinky sort of writing.

-The Editing sort of writing: Now this is one that even I had trouble getting my head around.
-I was once of the school that editing and writing are forever separate things, like baked beans and pizza, or the Gallagher brothers, and should never be considered part of the same being ever again.
+The Editing sort of writing: I was once of the school that editing and writing are forever separate things, like baked beans and pizza, or the Gallagher brothers, and should never be considered part of the same being ever again.
 The argument being that writing is a strictly creative process, fresh and full of possibilities.
 In contrast, editing is academic, corrective, and critical.
 And while these things are true, editing can also involve complete rewrites, new sections or chapters, restructure of plot and story, removal of characters, adjustment of tense and POV, choosing better words, improving clarity and consistency, and basically making your project a more robust version of itself.
 If we're going to count outlines, notes, and even thought itself as part of writing, then I guess the polish job should be in there too, even if in your own head, they're not the same thing.
 Suppose you can't bring yourself to write something new, due to exhaustion or brain fog.
 In that case, I bet you can still run a spell-check, or throw a section into Grammarly or ProwritingAid, or do a quick proofread of a finished chapter.
 It all counts.
 It's all in service of writing.

-So, good luck to the rest of you on your journeys, dear reader, and don't be too hard on yourself.
+So, good luck to the rest of you on your journeys, dear reader, dear writer, and don't be too hard on yourself.

 May the words forever be in your favour.